aptivator/simple-dropdown/README.md

 `configsref` is an alias of a configuration profile that includes settings that would override their respective global controls.

-`itemsref` is an alias for the items data that a `simple-dropdown` instance is to render.
+`itemsref` is an alias for the items' data that a `simple-dropdown` instance is to render.

 `placeholder` is a component message that is displayed when no item/value is selected.
 When no placeholder is provided, the default `Make a selection` is used.